 I always love cooking, preparing your own food itself reduces monthly bill.
-Even though cost is not my primary reason (savings is a welcomed impact), it’s the freshness of the food and the fact that I know what’s in it, drives me into making my own food.
+Even though the cost is not my primary reason (savings is a welcomed impact), it’s the freshness of the food and the fact that I know what’s in it drives me into making my own food.
 No matter what you choose at the restaurant – a healthy salad or a turkey sandwich, it will quickly rack up to light wallet and fat belly with all the mysterious ingredients.

 There are many reasons why you could be failing to cut down grocery bill, but at the core stands your willingness to commit and change the course of your financial destination.